PyO3/pyo3/guide/src/building-and-distribution.md

 #### macOS

-On macOS, because the `extension-module` feature disables linking to `libpython` ([see the next section](#the-extension-module-feature)), some additional linker arguments need to be set. `maturin` and `setuptools-rust` both pass these arguments for PyO3 automatically, but projects using manual builds will need to set these directly in order to support macOS.
+On macOS, because the `PYO3_BUILD_EXTENSION_MODULE` environment variable disables linking to `libpython` ([see the next section](#the-extension-module-feature)), some additional linker arguments need to be set. `maturin` and `setuptools-rust` both pass these arguments for PyO3 automatically, but projects using manual builds will need to set these directly in order to support macOS.

 The easiest way to set the correct linker arguments is to add a [`build.rs`](https://doc.rust-lang.org/cargo/reference/build-scripts.html) with the following content: